matn7/Google-Platform-Notes/flashcard/Microservices.md

 6. Message Replication: Kafka ensures high availability and fault tolerance by replicating messages across multiple brokers.
 Once the message is written to the leader partition, Kafka asynchronously replicates it to other replicas of the partition.
-7. Acknowledgment and Error Handling: The producer receives an acknowledgment from Kafka once the message is successfully written to the leaser partition.
+7. Acknowledgment and Error Handling: The producer receives an acknowledgment from Kafka once the message is successfully written to the leader partition.
 The producer can handle any potential errors, retries, or failures based on the acknowledgment received.
 Depending on the acknowledgment mode configured, the producer may wait for acknowledgment from all replicas or just the leader replica.